Two Kinds Of Morality Supply Two Kinds Of Understanding

-An Unselfish Understanding is founded upon a set of values that places the private needs of the individual subservient to the needs of the community (like the Ten Commandments).
-This allows a constant and clear understanding free from the prejudice of private desires, and this is sanity.
+An Unselfish Understanding is founded upon a set of values interpreted by a traditional church, which places the private needs of the individual subservient to the needs of the community.
+This allows a constant and clear understanding free from the prejudice of private desires, which is sanity.
 Hence

 Sanity — is the ability to recognize right from wrong independently of private feelings.
 This in turn allows:

 • Rational Thinking — Disciplined to resist the influence of private feelings and so allow acceptance of truths that contradict fears and fancies.